box icon

 Computer Science

-I used to participate in a lot of competitive programming contests, and have a strong interest in graph theory.
+I used to participate in competitive programming contests, and have a strong interest in graph theory and combinatorics.
 I love C++ & JavaScript, and am learning Rust.

 Projects